Factors of Production

 The factors that are used in production are those resources used to produce goods and services.
 There are four main factors of production which are land, labour, capital and entrepreneurship.

 Labour represents the human capital available to transform raw or national resources into consumer goods.
 Human capital includes all able-bodied individuals capable of working in the economy.
-This factor of production is a flexible resource as workers can be allocated to different areas of the economy for producing consumer goods or services.
-Human capital can be improved through training or educating workers.
 The reward for labour is wage.

 Characteristics of Labour

 A main characteristic of labour is that it is perishable plus it cannot be separated from the labourer.
 Still another characteristic of labour is that it is inelastic in supply.
 This means that the supply of labour cannot be increased or decreased if the need requires.

 Land is the economic resource encompassing natural resources found within an economy.
 This resource includes timber, land, fisheries, farms and other similar natural resources.
 The reward for land is rent.
 A main characteristic of land is that it is a free gift of nature in that land is not produced or man-made and so we have to accept it as it is.
 Land is also limited in area or fixed in supply - land surface of the world is remaining unchanged even though some can be reclaimed from the sea.